Los Angeles Almanac Logo

 So, what did military gunners actually shoot at?
 Explanations for what had spooked gunners ranged from a false alarm to meteorological balloons to UFOs.
 An official investigation, however, could not clearly determine the exact cause.
 The incident turned out to be the only serious military action to occur over a continental U.S. metropolitan area during World War II.

-Many years later, in 1983, the Office of Air Force History, after conducting their own study of the 1942 events,* concluded that U.S. military defenses in California were already nervously poised for action, partly due to the attack from the Japanese submarine off the coast of Santa Barbara.
-The office also noted that meteorological balloons had been released prior to the incident that, with attached lights and their silvery color, may have been mistaken for aircraft.
+Many years later, in 1983, the Office of Air Force History, after conducting their own study of the events in 1942,* concluded that U.S. military defenses in California were already nervously poised for action, partly due to the attack from the Japanese submarine off the coast of Santa Barbara.
+The office noted that meteorological balloons had been released prior to the incident that, with attached lights and their silvery color, may have been mistaken for aircraft.

 * The Army Air Forces in World War II, prepared under the editorship of Wesley Frank Craven and James Lea Cate.
 Volume 1, pp. 282-286.
 Office of Air Force History, Washington, D.C.